NBA Rumors: Zion Williamson Might Have Revealed Preferred Destination In 2019 NBA Draft, Per ‘Fansided’

 Even before he played his first game for the Duke Blue Devils, Zion Williamson was being hyped up as an NBA superstar in the making.
 Now that his college career is presumably over after the Blue Devils’ loss to the Michigan State Spartans in Sunday’s Elite Eight game, many pundits are expecting the burly, yet versatile and athletic forward to end up as the No. 1 pick in the 2019 NBA Draft.
-And if a new report is to be believed, Williamson already has an idea of where he would want to play for once his professional career gets underway.
+And if a new report is to be believed, Williamson already has an idea of where he would want to play once his professional career gets underway.

 According to Fansided site Valley of the Suns, Williamson recently took to Twitter to drop a hint about the team he’d want to be selected by in the upcoming rookie draft.
 The tweet, which was eventually deleted, was supposedly made after Sunday’s NCAA men’s basketball tournament East Regional final, where the Spartans edged the Blue Devils, 68-67, preventing Duke from advancing to the Final Four.